stephenmcd/gnotty/README.rst

 `WebSockets <http://en.wikipedia.org/wiki/WebSockets>`_, which provide the communication layer between the IRC channel and the web browser.
-Twitter's `Bootstrap <http://twitter.github.com/bootstrap/>`_ is used to style the web interface, with customisable templates provided for skinning.
+Twitter's `Bootstrap <http://twitter.github.com/bootstrap/>`_ is used to style the web interface, providing a fully responsive layout suitable for use with mobile devices.
+Customisable templates are also provided for skinning the chat interface.

 Secondly, Gnotty provides the ability to run a highly customisable IRC bot.
 Different classes of bots can be configured on startup, and